kurianbenoy/myblog/posts/2019/2019-06-22-Quotes_From_The_Alchemist.md

 ---
+aliases:
+- /book/2019/06/22/Quotes_From_The_Alchemist
+author: Kurian Benoy
+categories:
+- book
+date: '2019-06-22'
+layout: post
 title: Quotes from the book Alchemist
-type: post
-tags: [book]
-author: Kurian Benoy

 ---

 The Alchemist is written by the famous Brazilian lyricist and novelist Paulo